-(b) in Ireland:
+2) in Ireland:

-- (i) as respects the income tax, income levy and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires.
+- in respect of income tax, the income levy and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (2) in respect of corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires.

-IN WITNESS WHEREOF the undersigned, duly authorised thereto, have signed this Convention.
+IN WITNESS WHEREOF the undersigned, being duly authorized thereto, have signed this Convention.